 Did she mean me?
 Ann turned to check the street again.
 She must have.
 What does she mean it is you?
 It is me what?
 Another shudder, much bigger than the previous ones, ran up her spine turning her to ice for a moment.
 She gave herself a shake.
 Snow-angels and the aurora borealis, she told herself.
 I am lying in the snow making a snow-angel, watching the aurora borealis.
-She shut her eyes and pictured the ghostly glows in an array of pink, and purple and green ribbons undulating in the night’s sky as the spirits of the air swirled and swayed to the silent music of the heavens.
+She shut her eyes and pictured the ghostly glows in an array of pink, and purple and green ribbons undulating in the night’s sky to the silent music of the heavens.
 The memories were always comforting, capable of relaxing her into a trance should she allow them.
 She had made hundreds, no, thousands of snow-angels in her life while watching the dancing phenomenon.
 They were magical evenings; evenings that no matter what your age or how often you experienced them, they never lost their sense of wonder.
-Slowly the uneasiness inside her calmed.
+Slowly the uneasiness inside her, calmed.

 Rolling her pendant between her fingers, Ann gazed from the hotel window.
 She thought about the day as a child when she jumped across stepping-stones protruding from a frozen lake that led to a mysterious unexplored island.
-Her spirits had been high; the excitement that coursed through her veins had increased with each leap that took her closer to the adventures that awaited her.
+Her spirits had been high.
+The excitement coursing through her veins had increased with each leap that took her closer to the adventures that awaited her.
 Unfortunately, half way across she had slipped and fallen through thin ice into the numbing waters, never to discover the island’s secrets.
 Today now felt remarkably like that day, thanks to the crazy lady in the town.

 Gazing across the row of quaint stone cottages lining the square, and beyond to the small harbour with its bobbing boats she smiled.
 So, this is where I was born.
 It really was beautiful, a classic picture postcard village.
 It looked an idyllic place to grow-up.
 She wondered how different her life would be had she been brought up in this sleepy Scottish fishing village.
 She would be someone different, she had no doubt, but that was not the life fate had dealt her.